nilesOien/FastAPI_example/README.md

-In any event, we can now set up the database as discussed in section 2.0 with the uv version of makeBD.sh which is named uv_makeBD.sh :
+In any event, we can now set up the database as discussed in section 2.0 with the uv version of makeDB.sh which is named uv_makeDB.sh :
 ```
 $ cd database
-$ ./uv_makeBD.sh
+$ ./uv_makeDB.sh
 $ cd ..
 ```
-The uv_makeBD.sh script just does this :
+The uv_makeDB.sh script just does this :
 ```
 $ uv run makeDB.py
 ```